tradersnow222/Amped/Amped/Documentation/ONBOARDING_PERSISTENCE_FIX.md

 The `OnboardingFlow` had a local `@State private var currentStep: OnboardingStep = .welcome` that was not persisted.
 When the app went to background and returned, this state would reset to `.welcome`, causing users to lose their progress.

 ## Solution
-Implemented a smart persistence system that distinguishes between soft close (backgrounding) and hard close (force termination):
+Implemented a simplified persistence system that ensures users always return to where they left off in onboarding when backgrounding the app:

-### Soft Close Behavior (Backgrounding)
+### Behavior (All Cases)
-- User backgrounds the app but it remains running
+- User backgrounds or leaves the app during onboarding
 - **Result**: User returns to exactly where they left off in onboarding

-### Hard Close Behavior (Force Termination)
-- User force-closes the app (swipe up and close in app switcher)
-- **Result**: User returns to the welcome screen for a fresh start
+- **Note**: For true fresh starts, users can use the debug reset function

 ## Implementation Details